tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 import Ourlude
 ```

-We have some utilities for checking properties of cahracters, some convenient list
+We have some utilities for checking properties of characters, some convenient list
 folds that sadly aren't in the default Prelude, and the helper `listToMaybe`.
 The other
 monadic stuff will be introduced in due time as we get to using these utilities